OpenNeuroDerivatives/ds002848-fmriprep/README.md

 # ds002848 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds002848](https://openneuro.org/datasets/ds002848).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v23.2.1 on [ds002848](https://openneuro.org/datasets/ds002848).

 ## Methods